stephencz/plaintext-writer/README.md

 # plaintext-writer
 A plaintext editor for writers; designed to enforce simplicity.

 **NOTE:** I am no longer working on this project.
-It *should* work, but if it becomes defunt in the future I will not be fixing it.
-My reason for deciding not to improve or refine this project is that I do not like JavaFX which this project uses heavily.
-It is a better use of my time to abandon this project and start over.
-I still have a personal need for this kind of software, a minimal plaintext editor, so I am starting a new projected called [Dynamo](https://github.com/stephencz/dynamo).
+It *should* work, but if it breaks in the future I will not be fixing it.

 ## Philosophy
 The main design principle behind plaintext-writer is enforced simplicity.
 Plaintext-writer strips away the fancy additions of modern word-processors in favor a singular, distraction-free, writing experience.